-March 3rd is Dr. Seuss’ birthday!!
+March 2nd is Dr. Seuss’ birthday (and National Read Across America Day!!)
 And of course I couldn’t resist the opportunity to post a recipe inspired by the title of one of his most popular children’s books, Green Eggs and Ham.
-But you won’t find any green food coloring or pork included in this recipe—this is “speechsnacks” after all, where we only use natural, nutrient-dense ingredients that will benefit the health of you and your family.
-Nonetheless, I don’t think you will be disappointed!!
-You will still find GREEN ingredients as well as ham (sort of) in this delicious recipe.
 I know Dr. Seuss would have enjoyed my rendition of Green Eggs and Ham—and I hope you do too!!
 Keep scrolling through this week’s post for some great ideas to use in therapy while reading Green Eggs and Ham with your kiddos, as well as some very amusing ways one Principal connects with his students on Dr. Seuss’ Birthday, and finally a great activity from the world of “apps” that’s all about CATS!!

 GREEN EGGS AND HAM BREAKFAST CASSEROLE

 5 cups cubed sourdough or white bread ( I buy a loaf of stick bread and cut it into one inch cubes)

 1/2 lb loose breakfast sausage, cooked—your can substitute turkey sausage for pork sausage OR for this recipe I have used sliced turkey ham that I cut into bite-sized pieces.

 2 cups milk

 1/2 teaspoon black pepper

 Preheat oven to 350 F.